shawnmittal/stonktop/README.md

 - Add portfolio config file to maintain persistance
 - Add pop-up that allows adding tickers
 - Add ability to delete stocks
+- Add ability to sort by columns
+- Update state based on gain/loss

 ## Fixes:
 - Change focus to be at the top most stock widget, not bottom